ems-project/elasticms-dev-docker/README.md

 You can check sent emails with [MailHog](http://mailhog.localhost/#).

 ##To dos
-- Remove the sqlite hotfix framework.yaml file (add Redis support and parametrized the session handler)
+- Find a way to select the session handler (~, RDBMS or Redis)
 - Load the skeleton frontend archive with a better command
 - Script to do all tasks from scratch to the skeleton website
-- Find a way to directly take a dump
+- Find a way to directly take a SQL dump
-- Support Postgres 13
+- Support Postgres 13 in elasticms and skeleton
+- Configure varnish grace period
+- Add ESI support
+- Debug synchronize between storage services